ianhellstrom/rtfd/source/sql/plans.rst

   Index blocks that do not meet the filter condition on the non-leading column are immediately skipped, hence the name.
   An index skip scan can of course only be efficient if the non-leading columns are highly selective.

-* An **index join scan** is performed if all data can be retrieved from a combination of multiple indexes, which are hash-joined on the rowIDs.
+* An **index join scan** is performed if all data can be retrieved from a combination of multiple indexes, which are hash-joined on the ROWIDs.
   Because all data is available in the indexes, no table access is needed.

   An index join is often more expensive than simply scanning the most selective index and subsequently probing the table.